 Procedure and Methods

+Pangenome construction

+Pangenome was constructed using Roary pipeline with default parameters (95% aa identity).
+Another pangenome was also constructed at 80% to reduce redundancy even further for intergenic region analysis using Piggy pipeline.
+Identification of intergenic regions was performed using default parameters in the Piggy pipeline.

 Analyzed genomes and their quality

 1245 initial genomes were selected.
 Most of the genomes were derived from Trento study (~1161) (not published yet).
 Genomes were tested for the quality with CheckM (contig files as input).
 It was chosen 1178 Wolbachia assembly genomes of good quality (out of 1245) (Completeness>=70; Contamination<=10) plus 12 additional genomes, and 2 outgroups (Anaplasma marginale, Ehrlichia ruminantium, - due to their wide application in the Wolbachia phylogeny studies(keep in mind LBA (long problem which is still unsolved for Wolbachia stains) (in the folder “01.CheckM_results”)